cs61/cs61-f18-psets/pset4/README-OS.md

 ========

 Type `make run` to run our OS using the QEMU emulator.
-We expect this to work only on CS50 Appliance and other Linux hosts.
+We expect this to work only on Linux hosts.
 If you have problems, check out Troubleshooting below.

 Running the OS
 --------------